jkeller52/pigui/README.md

  ```

-The touch function will work after restart.
+The touch function will work after the pi restarts.
 You can set the screen orientation based on how you plan to use your Pi.

 0 degree rotation
 ```